Flower abortion in passion fruit:

 Before I share those tips…

-Let’s start by knowing what causes flower to abort.
+Let’s start by knowing what causes flowers to abort.

 By having that knowledge, on what causes flower drop in passion, you can develop a checklist that will enable you avoid them.